celestial-d/celestial-d.github.io/_pages/cv.md

 Publications
 ======
+* Understanding Configuration Dependencies of File Systems, Tabassum Mahmud, _Duo Zhang_, Om Rameshwar Gatla, Mai Zheng.
+  Proceedings of the 14th ACM Workshop on Hot Topics in Storage and File Systems (HotStorage), 2022

 * Benchmarking for observability: The case of diagnosing storage failures, _Duo Zhang_, Mai Zheng.
- BenchCouncil Transactions on Benchmarks (Bench), 2021
+ BenchCouncil Transactions on Benchmarks (TBench), 2021

 * A study of persistent memory bugs in the Linux kernel, _Duo Zhang_, Om Rameshwar Gatla, Wei Xu, Mai Zheng.